alexwlchan/scripts/textexpander/README.md

 scripts = [
     {
+        "name": "copy_file_into_obsidian.py",
+        "description": """
+        get the latest download from my Desktop, copy it into Obsidian, and print a ![[…]] link to insert it into my current document.
+        """
+    },
+    {
         "name": "get_mastodon_text.py",
         "description": """
         print a Markdown-formatted blockquote of a Mastodon I've got open in Safari, suitable for saving in Obsidian